thealbeva/Paycheck-First/TERMS_OF_USE.md

 ## Purpose of the app

-Paycheck First is a personal organization, budgeting, and work-tracking tool.
-It helps users record income, work time, tips, bills, debts, and payment activity and produces estimates based on information supplied by the user.
+Paycheck First is a personal organization, budgeting, work-tracking, and small-business job-management tool.
+It helps users record income, work time, tips, bills, debts, quotes, jobs, materials, expenses, worker assignments, wage or contractor payments, owner draws, and payment activity and produces estimates based on information supplied by the user.

 ## Estimates, not professional advice